 If you are wearing multi-vision lenses, try moving your head to improve focus instead of only moving your eyes.
 This can take practice, and can be challenging if this is your first pair of multi-vision lenses, but in time you should get the hang of it.

 Don't wear your old glasses anymore, so you can more easily get used to the fit and prescription of your new glasses.

-Put your glasses in their case overnight to keep them safe.
-Bent frames or scratched lenses will make the adjustment period harder.
+Keep your glasses clean, and protect your eyeglasses by storing them in the case overnight.
+Bent frames or scratched lenses will make the adjustment period more challenging.

 - Merck Manual: Refractive Disorders

 - Community Eye Health Journal: How to Prescribe Spectacles for Presbyopia

 - American Optometric Association: Comprehensive Eye and Vision Examination

 - American Optometric Association: Adjusting to New Spectacles the Easy Way

 - Frames Direct: Adjusting to Progressive Lenses